python-control/python-control/doc/response.rst

 that contains the data for the time response (described in more detail in the next section).

-The :func:`forced_response` system is the most general and allows by the zero initial state response to be simulated as well as the response from a non-zero initial condition.
+The :func:`forced_response` system is the most general and computes the response of the system to a given input from a zero or non-zero initial condition.

 For linear time invariant (LTI) systems, the :func:`impulse_response`, :func:`initial_response`, and :func:`step_response` functions will